nolan57/GPM.GANTT/docs/api-reference.md

-# API Reference - GPM.Gantt
+# API Reference - GPM.Gantt v2.1.0

-This document provides comprehensive API documentation for the GPM.Gantt library.
+This document provides comprehensive API documentation for the GPM.Gantt library, including the new advanced features introduced in version 2.1.0.

 ## Core Components